 Pollination is the transfer of pollen from male reproductive structures to female reproductive structures in flowering plants.
-This is a precondition for fertilization to take place and later the development of seeds.
+This is a precondition for fertilisation in plants to take place and later the development of seeds.
 Understanding pollination enables one to appreciate how plants reproduce and the kind of ecological relationship that exists between plants and their pollinators.

-Pollen Transfer: The pollen grains with male gamete are transferred to the stigma where fertilization may take place.
+Pollen Transfer: The pollen grains with the male gamete are transferred to the stigma, where fertilization may take place.

 Types of Pollination: There are mainly two types of pollination:

-Self-pollination: This is when the pollen from a flower fertilizes its ovules.
+Self-pollination: This is when the pollen from a flower fertilises its ovules.

 Cross-Pollination: Transfer of pollen from one flower to the stigma of another that leads to better genetic diversity.

-Pollinators: These are agents that include insects like bees and butterflies, birds, wind, and water, which help carry the pollen.
+Pollinators: These are biotic agents that include insects like bees and butterflies and birds, with abiotic agents of pollination like wind and water, which help carry the pollen.

-Significance to Fertilization: Effective pollination results in fertilization thus producing seeds and fruits.
+Significance to Fertilisation: Effective pollination results in fertilisation, thus producing seeds and fruits.

 2. Anemophily—Wind Pollination